jason-ehrlicher/Module-9/mongoBlog/README.md

 - User: Contains fields for userName, email, and password.
 - Post: Contains fields for userID (reference to User), title, description, imageURL, and timestamp.
 - Comment: Contains fields for postID (reference to Post), userID (reference to User), text, and timestamp.
-- Like: Contains fields for postID (reference to Post), userID (reference to User), and createdAt.
+- Like: Contains fields for postID (reference to Post), userID (reference to User), and timestamp.
 Unique index on post and user to ensure one like per user per post.

 ## Controllers